WayfaringBloke/dnd/writing/pub/Character_Creation.md

 - dirty bomb

 ### Orphaned Gear Head (Lone-Wolf)
-You trusted them (not jus, and then they:
+You trusted them (parents, friends, etc.), and then they:
 - Disappeared in the slums
-- Were proclaimed dead
+- Died in a car crash
 -

 ### Rengade Cyber Slasher